OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ## Sample custom layout

 This is literally the simplest HTML for a custom recording layout.
-Use it as a template for building more complex ones (you will need [latest `openvidu-browser-VERSION.min.js` file](https://github.com/OpenVidu/openvidu/releases) to be in the same folder)
+Use it as a template for building more complex ones (you will need **[latest `openvidu-browser-VERSION.min.js` file](https://github.com/OpenVidu/openvidu/releases){:target="_blank"}** to be in the same folder)

 ```html
 <html>